 Master of Science in Athletic Training (MSAT)

-Do you have a passion for helping people heal and a passion for science?
 Do you get excited about learning more about the human body?
 Do you love sports?
 Then athletic training may be the career for you.
 Athletic training involves emergency management, patient caregiving, medicine and sports all wrapped into one profession.
 If you think athletic training is the career for you, then UCCS may be the right place for you.

 The MSAT is designed to guide you from basic skill and knowledge acquisition towards becoming an independent proficient athletic trainer.
 Our model of development focuses on your growth, not only in athletic training skills, but also in critical thinking abilities, interprofessional health care, and leadership skills.
-We aim to make you a high quality athletic trainer with the ability to become a leader and advance the field of athletic training.
+We aim to make you a high-quality athletic trainer with the ability to become a leader and advance the field of athletic training.

 Our classes and hands-on experiences will help you to understand how to use what research says and work side-by-side with other health professionals to ultimately provide the best quality health care for a physically active person.